ActivexDiamond/actives-bin/README.md

 I do my best to follow the best-practices recommended by [The Art of Unix Programming](http://catb.org/~esr/writings/taoup/html/index.html) in his segment about [CLI options](http://catb.org/~esr/writings/taoup/html/ch10s05.html).
 **IMPORTANT**: Chaining of Unix-style short options is currently not supported!

+Currently, errors for invalid options are not emitted properly.
+If a script is given more total arguments than it could ever handle, or less than the minimum
 A few examples:
 ```bash
 create-script foo